Meet the OHAIRE Lab

 Associate Professor of Human-Animal Interaction

 Dr. Marguerite (Maggie) O’Haire is an internationally recognized Fulbright Scholar who is currently an Associate Professor of Human-Animal Interaction in the Center for the Human-Animal Bond at Purdue University.
 She earned her BA in Psychology from Vassar College in New York and her PhD in Psychology from The University of Queensland in Australia.
 Her research program focuses on the unique and pervasive ways that humans interact with animals.
 From research with household pets to highly trained service animals, her findings have been instrumental in evaluating the effects of human-animal interactions.
 She has received funding from three different NIH institutes (NICHD, NCCIH, NCATS) to fund her human-animal interaction research.
-Check out an interview with Dr. O’Haire and NIH Medline Plus to see her advice on becoming a human-animal interaction researcher.
+Check out an interview with Dr. O’Haire and NIH Medline Plus and her "Meet the Anthrozoologist" Interview to see her advice on becoming a human-animal interaction researcher.

 Dr. O’Haire’s research topics have included classroom-based, animal-assisted intervention for children with autism spectrum disorder and the effects of service dogs for veterans with posttraumatic stress disorder and their families.
 In addition to her peer-reviewed publications and textbook chapters, her work has also been highlighted in over 1,000 media stories around the globe, including NPR, the Wall Street Journal, and the New York Times.
 Dr. O’Haire has won the International Society for Anthrozoology (ISAZ) Early Career Award and the Young Alumnae Achievement Award from Vassar College for her exceptional professional achievements.
 At Purdue, she currently enjoys teaching and mentoring students in her productive human-animal interaction lab.